Carpenter Ants Versus Termites

 All carpenter ants are known to come from wooded outdoor areas.
 Most of them are known to make their colonies in tree arks by eating their way into it.
 It is quite easy to spot whether or not you have carpenter ants in or nearby your home.
 They are usually a quarter inch in size and are known to be the color black.
 They are much larger than the ordinary-sized ants that you would normally see around in the summer months.

 Carpenter ants are known to remain all year round as long as they have a place that they can call home.
-To prevent carpenter ants from entering your house in the first place, it is advised that you block any entrances by which they can enter into your house in the first place.
+To prevent carpenter ants from entering your house in the first place, it is advised that you block any entrances by which they can enter your house in the first place.
 The most common areas through which carpenter ants are known to come into the house are usually through door and window gaps.